When to plant Potatoes in Lee County, FL

 Lee County, Florida is in USDA Hardiness Zone 10b.
 The average last spring frost is January 28 and first fall frost is December 19.

-Lee County County sits in USDA Zone 10b.
+Lee County sits in USDA Zone 10b.
 Potatoes grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Potatoes grow in Lee County County's climate?
+Can Potatoes grow in Lee County's climate?

 Your Lee County Garden Planner — Free